ChenBin-007/Relation-Extraction/README.md

   For every model code provided, there exists a section named "Predictor" where users are allowed to modify the input sentence.

   1. **BiLSTM**: Execute all section cells except for "Model Training and Validation", "Training and Validation Analysis", "Model Testing", and "Drawing the Heatmap of the Confusion Matrix" Subsequently.
-  2. **Bert**: Firstly, Execute all cells of "Necessary".
+  2. **Bert**: Firstly, Execute all cells of "Necessary (requirements & data preprocessing)".
 Then, the cells under the "Predictor" section should be run sequentially.
-The predicted result will be shown as the output of the last cell.
+The predicted result will be shown as the output of the last cell in section 4.1.2.
   3. Users can change the input sentence by changing the _'new_sentence'_ argument of the _'predict_new_sentence'_ method.

   **Tips:**